 The market began with a charter granted by Henry III in 1222 and Otley was a significant medieval town as demonstrated by the way routes radiate from it.
-Otley went on to expand during the 19th century industrial revolution when initially the river and later coal and steam were used to power mills.
+Otley went on to expand during the 19th-century industrial revolution when initially the river and later coal and steam were used to power mills.
 Only a few of these are still standing, mainly to the west of the town.
 The waters of the river still flow over the weirs used to pond back and divert the water for the mills and a tannery.
-Paper making and printing machinery manufacture were important alongside the usual Yorkshire woollen and worsted mills.
+Papermaking and printing machinery manufacture was important alongside the usual Yorkshire woollen and worsted mills.
 The Wharfedale printing machine was developed and made in Otley.
 It revolutionised printing.
-Otley’s street pattern, centred on the market square, has hints of its medieval origin with some visible burgage plots, closes and crofts.
+Otley’s street pattern, centred on the market square, has hints of its medieval origin with some visible burgage plots, closes, and crofts.
 Further out are the terraced cottages of the industrial workers.
 Today the town has many newer housing estates with expansion north of the river.
 Many people now work in Leeds.
-The modern day shops are built onto much older buildings some of which are better seen by exploring the narrow cobbled streets and alleys that lead off the main thoroughfares.
+The modern-day shops are built onto much older buildings some of which are better seen by exploring the narrow cobbled streets and alleys that lead off the main thoroughfares.
 Thomas Chippendale the famous furniture maker was born in the town in 1718 and his statue stands outside the attractive building that was the original Grammar School.
 Examples of his work can be found in nearby country houses.
 The artist JMW Turner was a frequent visitor to nearby Farnley Hall and Otley’s countryside is believed to have inspired several of his paintings including “Hannibal crossing the Alps!”.
-In the cobbled alley next to the church there is a memorial to twenty three “navvies” who died in the building of the nearby Bramhope railway tunnel in the 1840s
+In the cobbled alley next to the church, there is a memorial to twenty-three “navvies” who died in the building of the nearby Bramhope railway tunnel in the 1840s

 Find out more about Otley